 What are some recommended large breed puppy foods?

 Puppies usually start to eat some solid food as a supplement to their mother’s milk when they are about four weeks old.
-By the time they are fully weaned and ready to be adopted at around eight weeks of age.
+By the time they are fully weaned and ready to be adopted they are at around eight weeks of age.

 Feeding your large breed puppy the right amounts

 “It’s important to remember that even large breed puppies have quite small tummies.
 When they are as young as eight to 12 weeks, they tend to have bursts of energy and then flop and sleep.
 It’s okay to take the required feeding amount and initially divide it into three or four small meals.
-But by the time they are 12 weeks old, divide that amount into two meals per day,” advises Bernal.
+But by the time they are 12 weeks old, divide that amount into two or three meals per day,” advises Bernal.

 When measuring food amounts always use a standard measuring cup to measure.
 Never grab any cup or mug in the kitchen as they usually hold different and arbitrary amounts.
 Also, be sure that it’s a level cup.
 Anything heaped is extra food and ultimately will cause a puppy (or an adult dog) to gain weight.